Structure II

 A room in structure II showing both a platform (foreground) and a bench (to the left).

 A niche in a back room of structure II, with burnt offerings of wild honeycomb and copal incense.
+These ancient buildings are still sacred to the Maya.

 An opening to an interior passage in Structure II.
 These have been called "windows" or "ventilators" because they bring light and air to interior parts of the building.